Boy and the World

-Boy and the World (O Menino e o Mundo) is a 2013 Brazilian animated adventure film written and directed by Alê Abreu.
+Boy and the World (O Menino e o Mundo) is a 2013 Brazilian animated coming-of-age adventure comedy-drama film written and directed by Alê Abreu.
+The film was created using a mix of both drawing and painting and digital animation.
 It was nominated at the 88th Academy Awards for Best Animated Feature.
-The film was created using a mix of both drawing and painting and digital animation.

 Plot

 Cuca lives a very simple and blissful life with his parents.
 He spends his days playing in the forest, interacting with the animals, and listening to various sounds (represented by glowing balls of light).
 One day, Cuca's father leaves by train to find work, saddening Cuca with the nostalgia of playing with his mom and dad.
 Feeling that he will never be happy again, Cuca leaves with a large suitcase that contains only a picture of him and his parents.
 While waiting for the train, a sudden gust of wind lifts him up and carries him far away to a world that appears to have two moons.

 Cuca is rescued by an old man and his pet dog, who promptly take him to work alongside them in the cotton fields.
 While there, Cuca hears the music of a traveling parade led by a young man in a rainbow poncho.
 The foreman of the cotton fields goes over his workers, and fires those who are unable due to advanced age or sickness.
 Cuca, the old man, and the dog travel many nights through the countryside before stopping under a large pink-leaved tree.
 In the distance, Cuca spots his father traveling on the back of a truck.
 He leaves the suitcase to the old man and follows the main road.

 He arrives at a factory where the workers churn the cotton into fabric in robotic unison.
 At the end of the day, Cuca takes a bus into a grimy city and ends up staying with a young factory worker who is later revealed to be the rainbow poncho-wearing leader of the parade.
 In the morning, Cuca and the young man arrive at the market where the young man busks as a street musician to earn more money.
 While playing with a kaleidoscope, Cuca ends up on a barge where he learns that the fabrics are taken to a futuristic utopian city floating above the ocean.
 The fabrics are turned into clothing and repackaged out of sight in the city's dark underbelly, before being shipped back and sold in the grimy city.
 He reunites with the young man and the two sneak into the factory where the young man makes a rainbow poncho.
 They witness the factory's manager make a deal with a strange business man to replace the workers with a large automated machine.
 The young man and the rest of the workers are fired but a truck arrives to take them to work in the cotton fields.